January 3, 2018 3 min to read

 Print isn’t limited to your screen.

-Fold it, mail it, ware it, put it into a container… these are some things you can do with print.
+Fold it, mail it, wear it, put it into a container… these are some things you can do with print.
 There are no restrictions to the size of a screen or tablet.
 It can be as big as a billboard or as small as a mouse pad.
 The shape can be altered, corners can be rounded, logos can be cut out and different tactile techniques can be used.

 Some effects just don’t translate.